vsrinivas/fuchsia/docs/zircon/kernel_cmdline.md

 by 'num'.
 Using this effectively allows a user to simulate the system having less physical memory than physically present.

+## kernel.mexec-force-high-ramdisk=\<bool>

+This option is intended for test use only.
+When set to `true` it forces the mexec syscall to place the ramdisk for the following kernel in high memory (64-bit address space, >= 4GiB offset).
+The default value is `false`.

 ## kernel.oom.enable=\<bool>

 This option (true by default) turns on the out-of-memory (OOM) kernel thread,